 - Have a G.P.A. within the major of at least 2.0; and

 - Any additional prerequisites, as per your checksheet

-Review the following steps.
+- Complete the application (link below).
 Note that you must be signed into your Appstate Google account when completing the internship application form.

-- Make an appointment with the Internship Director
+- Schedule an appointment with the Internship Director Dr. Christina May.